gitfrid/CzechFOI-DRATE/README.md

 ### G) G-estimate and Cox time variing methode to compensate for bias - Hypothsis 1
 <br>-> **Cox alone did not correct for this type of bias (or perhaps I applied it incorrectly).
 I tested this by using the minibias dataset.
-<br>Then I tried to evaluate whether the G-estimation (phi) method could correct for the bias, but I struggled with error messages related to the interval data—despite putting in quite a bit of effort.**
+<br>Then I tried to evaluate whether the G-estimation (psi) method could correct for the bias, but I struggled with error messages related to the interval data—despite putting in quite a bit of effort.**
 <br>
 <br>Phyton script [G) generate interval data per person.py](https://github.com/gitfrid/CzechFOI-DRATE/blob/main/Py%20Scripts/G%29%20generate%20interval%20data%20per%20person.py)
 <br>Phyton script [G) G-estimation on interval data per person.py](https://github.com/gitfrid/CzechFOI-DRATE/blob/main/Py%20Scripts/G%29%20G-estimation%20on%20interval%20data%20per%20person.py)